XeronOwO/XeronOwO/README.md

 ### Hi there 👋

+- 🔭 I’m currently working on computer software and game development
+- 🌱 I’m currently learning C++/C#
+- 👯 I’m looking to collaborate on the development of QQ robots
+- 📫 How to reach me: sercet, but you can create issues when something went wrong

 <!--
 **XeronOwO/XeronOwO** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.